lanterno/office-wall-clock/docs-site/firmware/overview.md

 ### OTA (Over-The-Air) Updates

-> OTA updates can be implemented using esp-idf's OTA APIs from Rust.
-This project focuses on USB flashing via espflash; OTA is an optional enhancement.
+> OTA updates can be implemented using the ESP32 OTA support exposed in Rust crates.
+This project currently focuses on USB flashing via `espflash`; OTA is an optional enhancement.

 ### USB Updates